Form a New Political Party

 - Whether unaffiliated voters may vote in the party’s primary election;

 - Whether the organization intends to be a Qualified Political Party (QPP) or a Registered Political Party (RPP) for the upcoming regular general election cycle; and

 - Copies of the party’s proposed bylaws and constitution.

 A Qualified Political Party is a political party that meets the requirements of Utah Code 20A-9-406.
 In short, a Qualified Political Party allows its candidates to pursue the party’s nomination by going through the party’s convention system and/or by gathering petition signatures.
 Conversely, a Registered Political Party’s candidates can pursue the party’s nomination only by gathering petition signatures.

 Step 4: Submit Names of Party Officers, Constitution, & Bylaws

-Once the petition has been verified, you have until March 1, 2018 to submit the political party’s official constitution, official bylaws, and the names and contact information of party officers.
-Refer to 20A-8-401(2) for a list of provisions that the party’s constitution or bylaws must contain.
+Once the petition has been verified, you have until 5:00 pm (Mountain Time) on March 1, 2022, to submit the political party’s official constitution, official bylaws, and the names and contact information of party officers.
+Refer to Utah Code 20A-8-401(2) for a list of provisions that the party’s constitution or bylaws must contain.